zilishen/documentation/content/nms/nim/about/templates/template-resources.md

   An explanation of the JSON schema settings:

   - **Root property for `templateInput`**: The JSON schema defines a root property named `templateInput`.
 This property is necessary because it contains all the customizable parameters the user can provide for the template.
 The schema specifies that `templateInput` can be either an object (which holds configuration parameters) or null (indicating the absence of such parameters).

   - **OIDC object validation**: Within `templateInput`, there's a specific object named `oidc` meant to configure OIDC-related settings.
 The schema for the `oidc` object includes a boolean property named `enabled`.
 This property controls whether OIDC authentication is turned on (`true`) or off (`false`) for the NGINX configuration being generated.

   - **Input-validation for `oidc` object**: The `main.json` provides rules for validating the `oidc` object's inputs.
 For example, the `enabled` property within the `oidc` object must be a boolean.
 This ensures that the template receives correctly typed and structured data to generate the configuration correctly.

   - **Required properties**: The schema declares that within the `oidc` object, the `enabled` property is mandatory (`"required": ["enabled"]`).
 This means that any input provided for the `oidc` object must include a clear true/false value for `enabled`.

 ---

 ## Additional Resources

-- **[Understand Config Templates]({{< relref "nms/nim/about/templates/config-templates.md" >}})**: Learn about the config template types, targets for publication, and the template submission process.

-- **[JSON Schemas for Template Inputs]({{< relref "nms/nim/about/templates/json-schema-reference.md" >}})**: JSON schemas for the dynamic web form builder, used for template input and validation.

-- **[Manage NGINX Configs with Config Templates]({{< relref "nms/nim/how-to/nginx/manage-nginx-configs-with-templates.md" >}})**: Learn how to create and import config templates, as well as generate and deploy NGINX configurations.
+{{< include "/nim/templates/additional-resources-links.md" >}}